Kernel Holding

 Kernel Holding S.A. (Кернел) is the largest producer of sunflower oil in Ukraine.
 It operates under the brands Shchedry Dar, Stozhar and Chumak Zolota, exports oils and grain worldwide, and provides storage for grains and seeds.
-It produces 8% of sunflower oil in the world and its products are supplied to over sixty countries.
-It operates 28 grain elevators in Ukraine with a total storage capacity of 2.34 million tons of grain, the highest among private-sector companies in the country.
+In 2019, it produced 8% of sunflower oil in the world and its products are supplied to over sixty countries, and operated 28 grain elevators in Ukraine with a total storage capacity of 2.34 million tons of grain, the highest among private-sector companies in the country.

 History

 It was established in 1994 by Andriy Verevskyi.

 Kernel launched an initial public offering on the Warsaw Stock Exchange in 2007, becoming the second Ukrainian company to hold an IPO in Warsaw.
 In 2020, Forbes Ukraine ranked Kernel as the third-largest private-sector company in Ukraine by revenue.
 Forbes Ukraine ranked Kernel the fourth-best employer in its 2021 list of the fifty best employers in the country.